prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

 To deploy the application, perform the following steps:

-1. Navigate to root folder int he cloned source code and run the following commands to build and push the docker image
+1. Navigate to root folder int he cloned source code and run the following commands to build and push the docker image:

     ```shell
     cds build --production